 Society pays a price for addiction, as well.
 This cost extends far beyond public funding for addiction treatment services and advocacy programs.
 Cities must allocate resources to combat drug-related crime and trafficking.
 Drug overdoses typically lead to expensive medical intervention, for which patients may not be able to pay.
 The city also pays police officers to investigate and handle drug offenses as they occur.

-One of the most dangerous aspects of addiction is the fact it encourages violent crime.
 Drug traffickers and dealers typically mark their territory, and other dealers may not sell their wares in these areas.
 Conflicts can easily spark between rival drug operations, and people under the influence of drugs like cocaine and methamphetamine are more prone to engaging in violent crimes.

 - Acts of violence against innocent civilians